 However, you should note one thing here: LearnDash doesn’t have the ability to create custom registration forms.
 But there’s no need to worry!
 You can always use WPForms to build custom registration forms on your website.

-Not using it so far?
+Not using it yet?
 Get started with WPForms today!

 If you want to start an online membership site, please check out our article on the best WordPress membership plugins.